randomstring/FRC-Programming-Curriculum/Notes/Java_Video_Tutorial_Notes.md

 + Gradle
   - gradle is a program that builds the robot code from JAVA into bytecode that can be deployed to the robot.
-  - The process of building can sometimes unocover errors that are not apparent in the code from just looking at the syntax.
+  - The process of building can sometimes uncover errors that are not apparent in the code from just looking at the syntax.
 Just because VS code doesn't report any errors, doesn't mean the code will build correctly.
-Always run build and correct any build errors before commiting code to git.
+Always run build and correct any build errors before committing code to git.
   - Gradle is very powerful and does a lot of heavy lifting behind the scenes.
 The two most important things we need to know are the "Build Robot Code" and "Deploy Robot Code" commands.